Kakoen/valheim-save-tools/Readme.md

 # Valheim Save Tools

-This tool parses Valheim save files, and outputs them to JSON files.
+This tool converts Valheim save files to and from JSON.
 The following formats are supported:
 * World data files (.db)
 * World metadata files (.fwl)
 * Character files (.fch)